doctrine/orm/docs/en/reference/events.rst

     Note that the onLoad and postLoad events occur for an entity before any associations have been initialized.
-Therefore it is not safe to access associations in a postLoad callback or event handler.
+Therefore it is not safe to access associations in an onLoad or postLoad callback or event handler.